Many organizations have their own existing logic models, and we’re here to help you translate them to the True Impact model!

 3. Identify only your most important indicators/metrics

-While your current logic model might map out internal projects, outreach efforts, and other important information for your internal staff to know is a part of the process, this might not be necessary to map out in your external report for funders.
+While your current logic model might map out internal projects, outreach efforts, and other important information for your staff to know, these internal processes are not necessary to map out in your external report for funders.
 Think of this report as a communication tool and a way to tell the impact story of your work in a succinct and compelling way.
+The main way our impact model differs from a standard logic model is that it removes the process heavy steps and is instead a refined model focused on outcomes.

-4. Remember that logic models are mapping a sequence of events
+4. Impact models are mapping a sequence of events

 5. Not all indicators carry the same weight